holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Provision-VirtualBoxVM-with-Vagrant.md

 #### Issue: vagrant up times out on 'default: SSH auth method: private key'

-This issue happened when failed to boot virtual machine.
+This issue happened when failed to boot the virtual machine.
 By default, VirtualBox uses a TSC mode called "RealTscOffset," which adjusts the TSC value on the guest machine to compensate for any time differences between the host and guest.
 If you're using `Windows` and already have `Hyper-V`, you must disable `Hyper-V` to avoid conflict with `Virtual Box` which could lead to `vagrant up` time out.

 To disable `Hyper-V` completely, enter the following command in cmd:

     bcdedit /set hypervisorlaunchtype off

-followed by turn off & turn on machine.
+followed by turning off & turn on the machine.

 >Note that `bcdedit` is short for `boot configuration data edit`, i.e. it affects what software will be loaded on the next OS boot, so it is essential that you perform a full boot from a complete power down (not a suspend and restart) in order for the changes to take effect.
 Leave the PC powered down for `10 seconds` before starting it again.
 If your PC does not offer a full shutdown from the start menu you could try running `shutdown /p` from an admin command prompt.
 On a laptop you may have to remove the battery.

 Reinstall `Vagrant` & `Virtual Box`.
-If issue is still exist, you might have to reinstall `Windows OS`!
+If the issue still exists, you might have to reinstall `Windows OS`!

-## Remote to virtual machine with Vagrant
+## Remote to a virtual machine with Vagrant

 Just run the commands: